PhilGrunewald/MeterData/README.md

 ![The activity recorder (aMeter)](images/aMeter.png)

-Activity recorders (aMeters) are issues as a pre-installed app on an Acatel Pixi 4 smart phone device.
+Activity recorders (aMeters) are issues as a pre-installed app on an Alcatel Pixi 4 smart phone device.
 All other phone features are disabled, except the power button, which can toggle the device on/off.
 The devices are thus configured to only provide two functions:

 1. [Individual survey](#individual-survey) completion and
 2. [Activity recording](#activity-recording)

-The interface is specifically designed to be fail save and intuitive.
+The interface is specifically designed to be failsafe and intuitive.
 No sliders, gestures or nested menus exist.
 All operations are a choice of 6 large buttons on a 2 by 3 grid (Figure 7).
 The only exception is the home screen where reported activities are chronologically listed in scrollable form.

 ![Example of a screen for the Individual Survey](images/survey.png)